jeff1evesque/ist-664/README.md

 # IST-664

 This is final project for a short 10 week course in Natural Language Processing (NLP).
 In this project, two classifiers are ensembled with a [recurrent neural network](https://www.youtube.com/watch?v=6niqTuYFZLQ).
-Specifically, a [long short-term memory](https://en.wikipedia.org/wiki/Long_short-term_memory) (LSTM) generative learning agent was deployed, with two classifiers assisting as rules based components.
-The first attempted to predict whether a given sentence was a question.
-The second predicted what StackOverflow channel best represents a given sentence.
-Therefore, this ensembled application executes the LSTM agent when a given sentence is predicted as a question.
+Specifically, a [long short-term memory](https://en.wikipedia.org/wiki/Long_short-term_memory) (LSTM) generative learning agent was deployed, with two classifiers assisting as [rules-based](https://en.wikipedia.org/wiki/Rule-based_machine_learning) components.

+The first classifier attempts to predict whether a given sentence is a question.
+The second predicts what StackOverflow channel best represents a given sentence.
+Therefore, the ensembled application executes the LSTM agent when a given sentence is predicted as a question.
 If the agent is incapable of returning an adequate response, then the second classifier proposes a stackoverflow channel.

 ## Dependency